Long Island Birth Injury Attorney

 Birth injury, or birth trauma, is physical damage to the baby’s body that occurs during delivery or birth of soon after birth.
+Some common injuries include cerebral palsy, brachial plexus injury and profound brain injury.
 Birth injuries are not the same as birth defects.

 Birth defects are acts of nature that, in many cases, cannot be prevented.
 Common birth defects include Down syndrome, cleft lip, spina bifida and reduction or deformity of a limb.